bizarre/bizarre-next/_md/about.md

 By creating these mods, I was able to learn, rather early, a lot about the fundamentals of building and scaling software.
 As time went on, the kind of mods I built got more and more complex.
 Instead of adding a new entity or item to the game, I was building a distributed FIFO queue over [RabbitMQ](https://www.rabbitmq.com) to facilitate users connecting while the server was full, or a pseudo recorder/player that would capture packets at the network layer so that administrators could play back a 1:1 replay of events for moderation.

 These mods that I built were part of an ecosystem of software that, all together, created a super unique experience within the game; an experience that players were willing to pay for.
-Towards the end of my modding era, I was leading a team of four engineers, building and maintaning software for a gaming product that grossed $2M+ per annum, all before graduating high school.
+Towards the end of my modding era, I was leading a team of four engineers, building and maintaining software for a gaming product that grossed $2M+ per annum, all before graduating high school.

 When the COVID pandemic hit, I co-founded a startup with [my buddy](https://jonahseguin.com) to build the future of media consumption, socially & synchronously. (spoiler alert: it failed, but we're revisiting the core concept as an [open-source project](https://github.com/tsnaga/orbt) now!).